 Alternate between left and right as many times as you can.
 Make sure you’re really contracting and crunching as you draw your elbows to your knees.

 Don’t let the burn make you stop.
 Go for 40 seconds, crunching as fast as you can while maintaining your form.

 Get down on your hands and toes into a plank position to do this exercise.
 You want your feet a little close together, but not completely touching, and your hand’s shoulder-width apart under your shoulders.

 To perform this exercise, you should go down until your arms are bent at a 90-degree angle and then come right back up.
 Do this as many times as you can in 40 seconds.
 Also, don’t be afraid to go down to your knees.
 It’s ok as long as you keep going!

 Time to Get Your Low Impact HIIT Workout On

 Save the image below so you can access the moves whenever you want!

 I would incorporate this HIIT workout with either your current fitness program or build it into one that you’ll start!

-Adding a HIIT workout, whether it’s a low impact HIIT workout or super high intensity jumping workout after my strength training session is one of my favorite things to do.
+Adding a HIIT workout, whether it’s a beginner low-impact HIIT workout or a super high-intensity jumping workout after my strength training session, is one of my favorite things to do.